Where to Stay in London – The Best Places for First Timers!

-- Many good and cheap places to stay
+- King’s Cross offers many good and cheap places to stay.

-- Perfect transport hub for inner-city travel and long-distance rail
+- The railway station is the perfect transport hub for inner-city travel and long-distance rail.

-- Not as overrun with tourists as the rest of the city
+- King’s Cross is not as overrun with tourists as the rest of the city.

-- A very safe area that’s beloved by Londoners
+- The neighborhood is a very safe area that’s beloved by Londoners.

 Cons of staying in King’s Cross:

-- Longer travel times to the city center despite great transport links
+- Travel times to the city center are longer despite great transport links.

 The best places to stay in King’s Cross: